rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 SIP [@?RFC3261] and XMPP [@?RFC6120].
 For a variety of practical reasons, interoperable end-to-end encryption between IM systems was never deployed commercially.

-There are now several vendors prepared to implement MLS.
-In order to enable interoperable messaging conveyed "inside" MLS application messages, some additional specification and some minor changes are required.
+There are now several instant messaging vendors implementing MLS.
+In order to enable
+interoperable messaging conveyed "inside" MLS application messages, some additional specification and some minor changes are required.
 Also, the expectation of what constitutes basic features common across multiple IM systems has grown.
 It would be beneficial to provide an interoperable format for these additional features as well.
-Most of these features can be implemented using a profile which describes how to use already-defined URIs, message headers, and MIME types.
+Most of these features could be implemented using a profile which describes how to use already-defined URIs, message headers, and MIME types.

+This document explores issues and example solutions consistent with the More Instant Messaging Interoperability (MIMI) problem outline [@!I-D.mahy-mimi-problem-outline].

-This proposal assumes that MLS clients can advertise MIME types they support and that MLS clients can determine what MIME types are required to join a specific MLS group.
-A companion proposal [@!I-D.mahy-dispatch-immi-mls-mime] defines two MLS extensions which meets this requirement.
+This proposal assumes that MLS clients can advertise media types they support and that MLS clients can determine what media types are required to join a specific MLS group.
+Specifically, [@!I-D.mahy-mls-content-neg] defines two MLS extensions which meet this requirement.
 It would allow implementations to define groups with different MIME type requirements and it would allow MLS clients to send extended or proprietary messages that would be interpreted by some members of the group while assuring that an interoperable end-to-end encrypted